rauhbein/cacheproofs/README.md

    written pa to the written value
-* *dc_cacheable_other_oblg*: if a cacheable data operation affects the cache entry of a different address than the one accessed, then this line is evicted and written back to memory if it was dirty (3)
+* *dc_cacheable_other_oblg*: if a cacheable data operation affects the cache entry of a different address than the one accessed, then this line is evicted and written back to memory if it was dirty, or it was made dirty by a write to an address hitting the same cache line
 * *M_cacheable_other_oblg*: if a cacheable data operation affects the memory of different address than the one accessed, then this was due to the write back of a dirty data cache line